guardrails-ai/detect_prompt_injection/README.md

 # Description

-This validator detects prompt injection using the Rebuff prompt library.
+Finds prompt injection using the Rebuff prompt library.

 # Installation